 - also what they dislike,

-- and what is motivating them to make an order with you?
+- and what motivates them to place an order with you.

 You will be able to use this information as your sales feature on your online portal.
-A perfect product is self-explanatory of its services and is able to guide its customer through user journey seamlessly.
+A perfect product is self-explanatory in its services and can guide its customers through the user journey seamlessly.

 Early days are super exciting, and we are eager to decide if our decision to start the startup idea is correct or not.
 Rightfully so, but money is not the thing that defines success.

-If you are able to form a loyal base of customers then you are doing it right.
+If you can form a loyal base of customers then you are doing it right.
 Generating revenue is just a matter of hitting the right model and it will come eventually if you have regular customers.

-Hence, focus more on the delivery and customer satisfaction than the big numbers on the balance sheet.
+Hence, focus more on delivery and customer satisfaction than the big numbers on the balance sheet.

 However, it doesn’t mean that you dig a deep hole in your pockets to keep your customers entertained.
 Your customers should purchase from you for the quality of the product and great service, not because of some petit offers.